-The Acton Peninsula Limestone Outrops are a significant group which extends 80-100m along the eastern shore of Acton Peninsula.
+The Acton Peninsula Limestone Outcrops are a significant group which extends 80-100m along the eastern shore of Acton Peninsula.
 The age of the limestone is Late Silurian (approximately 425 million years) and contains sparsely distributed fragmentary macro fossils of corals and shells.
 Very little limestone is now exposed in the area which makes this outcrop a special place to visit.
-These outcrops are the most accessible and continuous exposure of the limestone which induced Europeans to settle the area and name it the Limestone Plains.
+The outcrop found here, and similar ones found along the Queanbeyan and Molonglo rivers, prompted British explorers to name the locality 'the limestone plains'.

-To log your visit to this site, please email me information about the outcrop you can see looking west at GZ:
+Please email me information about the limestone outcrop you can see looking west at GZ:

 1. Describe the colours you can see in this outcrop of limestone.

-2. Estimate the height of the rock outcrop in front of GZ, looking west.
+2. Estimate the height of the rock outcrop in front of GZ.